 Inhale.
 Exhale.
 It’s one of the most unconscious actions we make everyday and it is a regulator of well-being.
 Only a handful of deep belly breaths helps activate our para-sympathetic nervous system (rest & digest) while turning down the fight/flight/freeze stress system.
 Give it a shot right now.
 Take four deep belly breaths and notice how you feel.
 Could you get in a habit of doing more of this breath work this summer?
 Consider using your breath as a way to pray ‘ceaselessly’ as the ancients taught.

 If you’re new to the poetry scene, you’re not alone.
 So many people think poetry is for ‘smarty-pants elites’ who seem to know something the rest of us don’t.
 But, inviting poetry into your days has an uncanny effect - it grounds, evokes, and centres.
 It has a beautiful ability to tap into the subterranean parts of your soul.
 Don’t know where to start?
 Try this.
-Or, check out some of the selections on my shelf these days (see pic on left).
+Or, check out some of the selections on my shelf these days (see pic).

 Social Media Sabbatical

 If you don’t post something online, does it mean it didn’t happen?
 Does it mean it wasn’t meaningful?
 Of course not, but sometimes we need a little break to be reminded of this.
 If you find yourself thinking of a caption before, or while you’re taking a picture, you’re not IN the moment - and that’s a problem.
 So, maybe you can take a few less pictures, and post less this summer.
 Better yet, give yourself (and the rest of us!) the gift of a full de-clutter!
 We’ll trust you’ve had a great summer with loads of fun, even if you don’t post! :) .
 Check out this podcast on “Digital Minimalism”